Adressing livestock issues with Nor-Feed additives

 - The intestinal microbiota is the group of microorganisms (70 to 80% of which are bacteria) living in the gastrointestinal tract.
 Today, it is considered as an organ in its own right and numerous research studies show that a balanced microbiota is essential for the proper functioning of the animal’s organism, particularly in terms of growth, digestion and immunity parameters.

 - Red mites (Dermanyssus gallinae) is a very common parasite in laying hens: 83% of average prevalence in Europe (George et al., 2015).
 Red mites has serious consequences on zootechnical performances, well-being of the animals and that of the operators.
 They are also responsible for the decommissioning of the stained eggs.
-Therefore, it is important to choose a red mite treatment, which will helps farmers prevent poultry health issues.
+Therefore, it is important to choose a solution which will helps farmers this major issue.